maligaurav947/maligaurav947/README.md

 - 👋 Hi, I’m @maligaurav947
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
 HTML / CSS / JAVASCRIPT
 - 📫 How to reach me ...
-Instagram https://www.instagram.com/aka_gabbar_/ Or You Email Me maligaurav947@gmail.com
+Instagram https://www.instagram.com/aka_gabbar_/

 <!---
 maligaurav947/maligaurav947 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.